biocore/empress/README.md

 ![empress_plain](https://github.com/biocore/empress/raw/master/docs/moving-pictures/img/empress_plain.png)

 The starting plot is a simple unrooted tree which has all the normal properties of a phylogenetic tree.
 The outermost “tips” of the tree are also referred to as “leaves”, “terminal nodes”, or “external nodes” and here represent a unique ASV.
 The line connected to a tip is referred to as a “branch”.
 A branch connects two or more nodes, or in this case a tip to an internal node.
 These internal nodes represent a divergent point between nodes and the branch length represents the evolutionary distance between divergence points.
-You can use your mouse’s scroll wheel to zoom in and out, and click and drag anywhere on the plot to move the display to take a closer look at the various tree components.
+You can use your mouse's scroll wheel to zoom in and out, and click and drag anywhere on the plot to move the display to take a closer look at the various tree components.
 On the top-right we see a display menu with several subcategories that allow us to customize the plot.
 We will explore these options in more detail below.

 #### Exploring individual features

 The first thing you likely noticed in this plot is the presence of several very long branches that stand out relative to the others.
-Let’s investigate these further.
+Let's investigate these further.
 Using your computer mouse, move the display to focus in on the tip of the longest branch and click on the node.

 ![empress_plain_first_outlier](https://github.com/biocore/empress/raw/master/docs/moving-pictures/img/empress_plain_first_outlier.png)

 A new menu appears with details about the selected node, including its name and taxonomic assignment.
-You’ll notice that this feature has only been classified at the Kingdom level, meaning that our feature-classifier was not able to find a suitable match in the reference database used to assign these taxonomy classifications (in this case, Greengenes).
+You'll notice that this feature has only been classified at the Kingdom level, meaning that our feature-classifier was not able to find a suitable match in the reference database used to assign these taxonomy classifications (in this case, Greengenes).
 More often than not, these features correspond to non-biological reads such as chimeras, contaminants, or reads that have [index-hopped](https://www.illumina.com/content/dam/illumina-marketing/documents/products/whitepapers/index-hopping-white-paper-770-2017-004.pdf) from other samples.
 We will explore these possibilities further later.

 We should also note that the tree used in this tutorial was built using the common *de novo* tree-building approach, and it has previously been shown that the presence of these outlier branches in *de novo* trees can lead to artificial clustering of samples [(Janssen et. al 2018)](https://msystems.asm.org/content/3/3/e00021-18).